 European Bank for Reconstruction and Development (EBRD)

-Document Summary:
+Summary:

-The Green Economy Transition (GET) 2021-25 is the Bank’s new approach for helping economies where the EBRD works build green, low carbon and resilient economies.
+The Green Economy Transition (GET) 2021-25 is the Bank’s approach for helping economies where the EBRD works build green, low carbon and resilient economies.
 The EBRD works with the private sector, municipalities and public institutions to address climate change through their unique business model combining green investments, concessional financing, policy engagement and technical support.
 The green project portfolio includes sustainable forest management, reforestation, watershed management, and the prevention of deforestation and soil erosion.

-Financing Instrument: Loans, Equity, Guarantees
+Financing Instrument: Loans, Equity, Guarantees, Technical Assistance

-EBRD invests in equity ranging from €2 million to €100 million in private sector projects.
+EBRD invests in equity ranging from €10 million to €200 million in private sector projects.

 For private sector projects, the EBRD is normally prepared to provide, in the form of debt or equity, up to 35% of the long-term capital of a single project or company.
 Pricing of debt will primarily reflect the commercial risk and will be set to conform to prevailing conditions in the syndicated loan market.

-Recipient categories: Businesses
+Recipient categories: Businesses, Financial institutions

-Eligibility Criteria: Projects may be considered for EBRD assistance if they:
+Projects may be considered for EBRD assistance if they:

-- are located in an economy where the EBRD works
+• are located in an economy where the EBRD works

-- have good prospects of being profitable
+• have good prospects of being profitable

-- have significant equity contributions in cash or in kind from the project sponsor
+• have significant equity contributions in cash or in kind from the project sponsor

-- would benefit the local economy
+• would benefit the local economy

-- satisfy the EBRD's environmental standards as well as those of the host country
+• satisfy the EBRD's environmental standards as well as those of the host country

-Application guidelines: If you are interested in obtaining EBRD finance, the EBRD financing enquiry form should be completed and submitted.
+If you are interested in obtaining EBRD finance, the EBRD financing enquiry form should be completed and submitted.
 Forms will only be accepted from commercial companies or by an intermediary authorised to act for them.
 You will receive a response from an EBRD representative within 7 working days of submitting the form.

 The EBRD project cycle consists of the following stages:

-Concept review- Typically, EBRD management approve the project concept and overall structure, including the proposed financing structure and supporting obligations.
+• Concept review- Typically, EBRD management approve the project concept and overall structure, including the proposed financing structure and supporting obligations.
 At this stage, the EBRD and the client usually sign a mandate letter, which outlines the project plan, development expenses and responsibilities.

-Final review- Once the basic business deal (including a signed term sheet) has been negotiated and due diligence has been substantially completed, the project is submitted for Final Review by EBRD management.
+• Final review- Once the basic business deal (including a signed term sheet) has been negotiated and due diligence has been substantially completed, the project is submitted for Final Review by EBRD management.

-Board Approval- The EBRD President and operations team present the project to the Board of Directors for approval unless Board approval has been delegated to management.
+• Board Approval- The EBRD President and operations team present the project to the Board of Directors for approval unless Board approval has been delegated to management.

-Signed- The EBRD and the client sign the deal and it becomes legally binding.
+• Signed- The EBRD and the client sign the deal and it becomes legally binding.

-Disbursing- Once repayment conditions are agreed and the Bank’s conditions met, the funds are transferred from the Bank’s account to the client’s account.
+• Disbursing- Once repayment conditions are agreed and the Bank’s conditions met, the funds are transferred from the Bank’s account to the client’s account.

 Publication Date